neicnordic/ahm18.neic.nordforsk.org/_crossteams/01-hands-on1.md

 ---
 organizers: TBD
-title: How do we use tools for version control and co-editing e.g. Google drive, Wiki, Github?
+title: How to we use indico to manage complex conferences, workshops and meetings?
 details: /crossteams/ho_details1/
 name: hands-on
 ---